 Examples of Yoga Pricing on Superprof in Ireland

 - Aman in Dublin.
-He holds a Bachelor degree in science (3yrs), a Diploma in yoga (one year), an Advanced diploma in yogic science and neuropathy (2yrs) and has been working as a yoga instructor in india Teaching yoga to international students.
-He charges 15 euros per hour of yoga class.
+He holds a Bachelor degree in science (3yrs), a Diploma in yoga (one year), an advanced diploma in yogic science and neuropathy (2yrs) and has been working as a yoga instructor in India Teaching yoga to international students.
+He charges 15 euros per hour for a yoga class.

 - Menchu in Dublin offers one on one Yoga Therapy sessions that include: an informal interview about the therapeutic needs and goals of the student/client; an observation of the student's posture, movement and breathing; designing and teaching a short home practice to address the client's needs and goals of the day.
 His rate is 65 euros per hour of class.

 - Catherine in Dublin has 5 years experience of teaching Yoga and more than 300 hours of training, she also teaches Pilates and Meditation in various gyms, studios, schools, companies and her local Community Centre.
-She charges 40 euros for hour of class
+She charges 40 euros per hour.

 Outside of Yoga Dublin, we have:

 - Jeremiah is based out of Waterford.
 He is a fully certified Pilates Instructor, teacher of many yoga practices and accomplished in instructing Tai Chi Qigong.
-He charges 108 euros per hour of yoga class.
+He charges 108 euros per hour for a yoga class.

 - Roberta is based out of Tobercurry.
-She is a RYT 200hr yoga teacher based in the West of Ireland offering both studio (in line with government guidelines) and online classes via zoom.
-She charges 50 euros per hour of yoga class.
+She is an RYT 200hr yoga teacher based in the West of Ireland offering both studio (in line with government guidelines) and online classes via zoom.
+She charges 50 euros per hour for a yoga class.

 - Lady Nina is based in Swords.
 She charges 40 euros per hour of yoga class which includes basic movements to release tension from lower to upper back while establishing a strong foundation to ground you.
 The class also focuses on connecting with the heart centre and the power of mindful breathing.